Macy Gray: 1999–2001: On How Life Is

 Gray worked on her debut album in 1999 with producer Darryl Swann.
 Released in the summer of 1999, On How Life Is became a worldwide smash.
 The first single, "Do Something", stalled on the charts, but the second single, "I Try", made the album a success.
 "I Try" (which was originally featured in Love Jones and the Jennifer Aniston-starring romantic-comedy Picture Perfect in 1997) was one of the biggest singles of 1999, and subsequent singles ("Still" and "Why Didn't You Call Me") ensured the album became triple platinum in the U.S. and quadruple platinum in the UK.
+The album hit number 1 on New Zealand and Australian album charts.

 In 2001, Gray won the Grammy Award for Best Female Pop Vocal Performance for "I Try", which was also nominated for the Song of the Year and Record of the Year Grammys.
 She then collaborated with Fatboy Slim, the Black Eyed Peas, and Slick Rick (on the song "The World Is Yours", from the Rush Hour 2 soundtrack), as well as acting for the first time, in the thriller Training Day.
 In August 2001, Gray was booed at the Pro Football Hall of Fame exhibition game after forgetting the lyrics to the American national anthem.